-I am a doctoral student at the Department of Global Public Health at Karolinska Institutet.
+I am a medical doctor trained in obstetrics/gynaecology and a PhD student at the Department of Global Public Health.

-Previously I led the maternal and newborn health project, Improved Maternal and Child Health (IMCH) of the Tanzanian German Programme to Support Health (German Development Cooperation) in Southern Tanzania and worked as a Clinical Lecturer at Liverpool School of Tropical Medicine (LSTM).
-I have clinical, research/project management experience in countries such as Germany, Tanzania, Kenya, Malawi, Ghana and Burkina Faso.
-I have a passion for underpinning implementation of evidence-based practice with solid research and monitoring & evaluation methods.
+In my previous work I have led the maternal and newborn health project, Improved Maternal and Child Health (IMCH) of the Tanzanian German Programme to Support Health (German Development Cooperation) in Southern Tanzania.
+In addition to this I was as a Clinical Lecturer at Liverpool School of Tropical Medicine (LSTM).
+I have clinical, research/project management experience from countries such as Germany, Tanzania, Kenya, Malawi, Ghana and Burkina Faso.
+My passion is underpinning implementation of evidence-based practice with solid research and monitoring & evaluation methods.

 I am currently the Student Representative at the Doctoral Programme in Biology of Infections and Global Health’s (BIGH) Steering Group.